textileio/community/docs/buckets/index.md

 !!! info
     to check which org a bucket is registered with, examine the `.textile/config.yml` file (it will be a hidden folder in the bucket's directory)

+## Encrypted buckets

+It is possible to create encrypted buckets.
+The contents of encrypted buckets _will_ still exist on IPFS but the contents will be obfuscated to any viewer that doesn't have access to the encryption keys.
+You can choose to create encrypted buckets in when creating them in the CLI or when initializing them [in the JavaScript library](../tutorials/hub/user-buckets.md#push-encrypted-buckets).

 ## Publishing content